 Hardware-software interfaces: In addition to the hardware, a semantic software interface is another important aspect of this project.
 Due to the diversity of different connected components, aspects of the respective hardware have to be abstracted.
 Self-learning software can learn new components and automatically generate test code for interface adaptation in the future.
 These tools from the BMEL-project IoT-Pilot should partially demonstrate these skills.

-Deep learning in the automotive sector: One challenge in the automotive sector is the development of machine learning procedures for autonomous driving.
+High-Performance Hardware Platforms: One challenge in the automotive sector is the development of machine learning procedures for autonomous driving.
 The range of these methods is wide and there are now powerful hardware platforms that can implement such machine learning methods in real time.
 The optimization of these algorithms is elementary to achieve real-time capability.
 At the RWTH Aachen University, I won the BMBF project PARIS before being appointed to the Trier University of Applied Sciences.
 In this project parallelization methods for the optimization of these algorithms are developed.
-The next goal in autonomous driving is fleet intelligence.
-To achieve this goal, local learning methods have to be combined with global optimization methods.

 associated third-party funded project: APEROL (BMVI-funded)